flugg/laravel-responder/README.md

 Laravel Responder is free software distributed under the terms of the MIT license.
 See [license.md](license.md) for more details.

 # Donating

+The package is completely free to use, however, a lot of time has been put into making it.
+If you want to show your appreciation by leaving a small donation, you can do so by clicking [here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=PRMC9WLJY8E46&lc=NO&item_name=Laravel%20Responder&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted).
+Thanks!